-Also known as distributed computing, distributed systems are a collection of independent components located on different systems, communicating in order to operate as a single unit.
+Distributed systems are a collection of independent components and machines located on different systems, communicating in order to operate as a single unit.

-In this complete introduction, learn how distributed systems work, some real world examples, basic architectures, the benefits and disadvantages, and common solutions for distributed messaging/streaming.
+In this complete introduction, learn how distributed systems work, some real world examples, basic architectures, the benefits and disadvantages, and common solutions for real-time distributed streaming.

 Also known as distributed computing and distributed databases, a distributed system is a collection of independent components located on different machines that share messages with each other in order to achieve common goals.